What is a medicinal mushroom tincture?

 - Taste: Because of the high alcohol content, the taste of putting a tincture directly into your mouth can be undesirable for some people.
 We recommend mixing Rainbo tinctures in with other beverages to soften the flavour if it's unpleasant to you.
 Personally, we love the jolt of energy we get from putting the tincture directly under the tongue!

 - Alcohol: This can be a big limitation for alcohol-based tinctures as they are not suitable for people with alcohol-abuse issues or serious liver disease.
 As well, pregnant women should avoid using them and some religions also prohibit the use of alcohol.
-(Ps. we've heard your requests on this and are working on some Glycerine alternatives for the future).
+(Ps. we've heard your requests on this and are working on some Glycerine alcohol-free alternatives for you).

 Did you know...